Bob Saget: Career

 In 2001, Saget took on another widowed-dad role, starring on Raising Dad on The WB.
 It co-starred Kat Dennings, Brie Larson, and Jerry Adler and lasted only one season, from October 5, 2001, to May 10, 2002.
 He served as the voice of the future Ted Mosby, who narrated the CBS sitcom How I Met Your Mother, which ran for nine seasons from September 19, 2005, to March 31, 2014.
 He was host of the NBC game show 1 vs. 100 from 2006 to 2008.
 His HBO comedy special, That Ain't Right, came out on DVD on August 28, 2007.
 It is dedicated to his father, Ben Saget, who died at age 89 on January 30, 2007, due to complications from congestive heart failure.
 From 2005 to 2010, Saget had a recurring role in four episodes of the HBO TV series Entourage playing a parody version of himself.
-He would later appear in the 2015 feature film based on the series.
+He later appeared in the 2015 feature film based on the series.
 2005 also saw him partake in "Rollin' with Saget", a song by Jamie Kennedy and Stuart Stone, about a night out with him that shows off his raunchier behaviors.
-The video appeared on the MTV series Blowin' Up, and he would come to use it as a pseudo-theme song on his stand-up tours and website.
+The video appeared on the MTV series Blowin' Up, and he came to use it as a pseudo-theme song on his stand-up tours and website.

 Saget wrote, directed, and starred in Farce of the Penguins, a parody of 2005's March of the Penguins, which was released direct-to-DVD, in January 2007.
 Saget appeared in the Broadway musical The Drowsy Chaperone for a limited four-month engagement.
 He played "Man in Chair" while Jonathan Crombie, who normally played the character on Broadway, was with the national tour of the musical.
 On January 4, 2008, Saget's caricature was unveiled at Sardi's Restaurant.
 In April 2009, he debuted in a new sitcom along with his co-star Cynthia Stevenson on ABC called Surviving Suburbia.
 The series, which was originally slated to air on The CW, ended after a single abbreviated season.
 In 2010, Saget starred in the A&E series Strange Days, in which he followed others in different activities and lifestyles, documenting their adventures in unusual ways.